Gymnasts have long been darlings of the Olympics. They captivate us with the power, grace, precision, strength, awareness and body control…

 It’s a fact – not everyone can deadlift a straight bar from the floor.
-Are You Training Hard And Not Seeing Results?
+SAVE UP TO 40%!
+Our flagship training program is on sale!
 Whether we’re talking conventional or sumo deadlifts, not everyone can do them properly or safely.
 This could be a result of previous injuries or current mobility issues.
 Whatever the problem, I’m confident the vast majority of trainees can find a deadlift variation that suits their current level of ability.

 When someone says “deadlift” this is typically what they’re referring to as it’s the most common variation; it’s also known as a conventional deadlift.